 - what they want to be and can really contribute.

 This is the goal behind our decision to offer classes in wellbeing at Wellington College.

-What we are trying to do is to create a fundamentally intelligent organisation, and to break that word ‘intelligent’ out way beyond the narrow view of intelligence into the idea of an intelligent community.
-This means you need teachers who are deeply centred.
+What we are trying to do is to create a fundamentally intelligent organization, and to break that word ‘intelligent’ out way beyond the narrow view of intelligence into the idea of an intelligent community.
+This means you need teachers who are deeply centered.

 It is also important for the person at the top be fully on board.
 Every head or principal has the potential to create a negative, fearful environment, or an accepting and loving one.

 Imagine giving somebody a beautiful car with a wonderful engine, body and interior, but not giving them any idea of how that car operates.
 The result would be that the car would run in first gear all its life, have breakdowns and cease to work.
 Everyone would then rush in to mend it.
 But it’s so much easier to stop people falling off a waterfall than to put them together at the bottom.
 We should give students an owner’s manual.
 You have this wonderful body; this is how it works.
 You have this wonderful mind; this is how it works.
 Teach people these things when they are young, and they will have them for life.